 It’s always been as strong and as beautiful as ever and “rains” its pretty purple flowers in May and June.

 This is one of my all time favorite photographs my dad took in the 70’s — me, my mom, and brother, under the Jacaranda tree.

-My mom’s Meyer lemonade recipe is quick, easy, delicious and the perfect summertime drink!
+My mom’s Meyer lemonade recipe is quick, easy, delicious and the perfect summertime (or anytime) drink!